Singapore preparing various contingencies as outbreak of novel coronavirus evolves: Gan Kim Yong

 “We will act swiftly and share information on the novel coronavirus openly and as soon as possible,” he added.

-“This is a fight that calls on every individual to do our part.
-We are confident that we can manage and overcome this situation as a nation, and emerge stronger together,” he said.
+Describing the need for a "whole-of-Singapore" response, Mr Gan added: “This is a fight that calls on every individual to do our part.
+We are confident that we can manage and overcome this situation as a nation, and emerge stronger together."

 Mr Gan, in his speech, also acknowledged the healthcare workers on the frontlines and commended them for their bravery and selflessness.